suchanek/proteusPy/paper/paper.md

 The .pkl files needed to instantiate this class and save it into its final .pkl file are defined in the [proteusPy.data]("https://suchanek.github.io/proteusPy/proteusPy/data.html") class and should not be changed.
 Upon initialization the class will load them and initialize itself.

-*NB:* [@proteusPy] disulfide database creaton relies on my [fork](https://github.com/suchanek/biopython) of the [Biopython](https://biopython.org) Python package to download and build the database, (<https://github.com/suchanek/biopython>).
-As a result, one can't download and create the database locally unless the BioPython patch is applied.
-Database analysis is unaffected without this, however.
+*NB:* disulfide database creaton relies on my [fork](https://github.com/suchanek/biopython) of the [Biopython](https://biopython.org) Python package to download and build the database, (<https://github.com/suchanek/biopython>).
+This fork is installed automatically.

 ## Contributing/Reporting